Teaching Assistant Level 2

 You should expect to complete at least 3 hours of homework per week in addition to class attendance.

-Learners will attend weekly lessons in college.
-This course may incorporate an element of live remote lessons where appropriate.
+This course is delivered through a mixture of lessons in college, live remote lessons and workplace observations.
 It is recommended that you have access to a PC, laptop or other suitable device.

 We provide a textbook for this course and it is included in the course fee.